Fire Adapted Bailey - Got 5 Volunteer Program

 Fire Adapted Bailey runs a community volunteer program called Got 5 - connecting residents who may need evacuation help with neighbors who are ready to provide it.
 Elderly residents, people with mobility challenges, households with livestock, anyone who might struggle in a fast-moving wildfire evacuation.

-Coordinators were collecting names on paper at their annual Emergency Preparedness class.
+Coordinators were collecting names on paper at their annual Emergency Preparedness class, maybe getting a few emails.
 No matching system.
 No follow-up.
-No way to grow the program beyond whoever showed up that day.
+No way to spread the word and grow the program beyond word of mouth.

 What We Built